douglas86/dual-api/README.md

 # Plan of action
+Gotten it right to print the data based on the city name this data comes from a hard coded array of cities

-## Notes
+## What's next?
-Create a new Directory called Weather

-### `Create a few new components`

-### Weather component
-This component will control all the data for the city

-### WeatherAPI component
-this will control the API and send the city to the api
+Print the data to the screen using a map place the map in the Weather.jsx component

 # Getting Started with Create React App